 Extend your conversation to include careers and types of WILD Work!

 Here are some great WILD activities that correlate with wildlife and the job wildlife biologists do, some have additional Iowa information!

-- Bird Song Survey – identify and describe the importance of bird counting as one means of inventorying wildlife populations
+- Bird Song Survey – identify and inventory the local bird populations

 - Tracks! – identify common animal tracks

 - Blue Ribbon Niche – create a variety of representation of wildlife that are found in riparian zones

 - Fishy Who’s Who – identify fish in their area and learn about the fish individually

 - Micro Odyssey – examine, draw, paint, and identify microorganisms in pond water

 - Water Safari – conduct a field investigation to discover wildlife, signs of wildlife and the location of water sources which wildlife may use

 - Working for Wildlife – careers: simulated job fair and interviews